lupyuen/zig-bl602-nuttx/README.md

 ##  Dump the ABI for the compiled app
 riscv64-unknown-elf-readelf -h -A hello_zig_main.o
 ##  Shows "Flags: 0x1, RVC, soft-float ABI"
-##  Which is Software Floating Point.
+##  Which is Software Floating-Point.
-##  This won't link with NuttX because NuttX is compiled with Hardware Floating Point
+##  This won't link with NuttX because NuttX is compiled with Hardware Floating-Point

-##  We change Software Floating Point to Hardware Floating Point...
+##  We change Software Floating-Point to Hardware Floating-Point...
 ##  Edit hello_zig_main.o in a Hex Editor, change byte 0x24 from 0x01 to 0x03
 ##  (See https://en.wikipedia.org/wiki/Executable_and_Linkable_Format#File_header)

 ##  Dump the ABI for the compiled app
 riscv64-unknown-elf-readelf -h -A hello_zig_main.o
 ##  Shows "Flags: 0x3, RVC, single-float ABI"
-##  Which is Hardware Floating Point and will link with NuttX
+##  Which is Hardware Floating-Point and will link with NuttX

 ##  Copy the compiled app to NuttX and overwrite `hello.o`
 ##  TODO: Change "$HOME/nuttx" to your NuttX Project Directory